+Fewer better buildings by:

-Have fewer better buildings.
-Dispose of or release surplus land and buildings to generate capital receipts and reduce our financial liabilities and improve those buildings which are retained.
+- Disposing of or releasing surplus land and buildings to generate capital receipts and reduce our financial liabilities and improve those buildings which are retained. - Using digital transformation of services during COVID19 to identify service re-modelling to reduce demand on office accommodation across the Councils estate.